 Our revenues consist primarily of student tuition and fees derived from the programs we provide after reductions are made for discounts and scholarships that we sponsor and for refunds for students who withdraw from our programs prior to specified dates.
 Tuition and fee revenue is recognized ratably over the term of the course or program offered.
-Approximately 99% of our revenues for each of the years ended September 30, 2021, 2020 and 2019, respectively, consisted of gross tuition.
+Approximately 99% of our revenues for each of the years ended September 30, 2022, 2021 and 2020, respectively, consisted of gross tuition.
 We supplement our tuition and fee revenues with additional revenues from sales of textbooks and program supplies and other revenues, which are recognized as the transfer of goods or services occurs.
-Through our proprietary loan program, we, in substance, provide the students who participate in this program with extended payment terms for a portion of their tuition.
+Through the proprietary loan program, the bank provides the students who participate in this program with extended payment terms for a portion of their tuition.
 Under ASC 606, the portion of tuition revenue related to the proprietary loan program is considered a form of variable consideration.
 We estimate the amount we ultimately expect to collect from the portion of tuition that is funded by the proprietary loan program, resulting in a note receivable.
 Estimating the collection rate requires significant management judgment.
-Upon adoption of ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments (Topic 326) as of October 1, 2020, we revised our estimated collection rate to only include historical collections from the past ten years as we determined that such population better represents our current expected collections.
+Upon adoption of

+ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments (Topic 326) as of October 1, 2020, we revised our estimated collection rate to only include historical collections from the past ten years as we determined that such population better represents our current expected collections.
 The estimated amount is determined at the inception of the contract and we recognize the related revenue as the student progresses through school.
 Each reporting period, we update our assessment of the variable consideration associated with the proprietary loan program.
-Accordingly, we recognize tuition and loan origination fees financed by the loan and any related and average tuition charged per program.
-We also provide dealer technician training or instructor staf
+Accordingly, we recognize tuition and loan origination fees financed by the loan and any related interest revenue under the effective interest method required under the loan based on this collection rate.
+Tuition revenue and fees generally vary based on the average number of students enrolled and average tuition charged per program.
+We also provide dealer technician training or instructor staffing services to manufacturers, and we recognize revenue as the transfer of services occurs.